vodro/January2023/CSE106/graph.md

 ```

 ### Submission guideline
-1. Create a directory with your 7 digit student id as its name
+1. Create a directory with your 7-digit student id as its name
 2. item Put the source files only into the directory created in step 1
 3. item Zip the directory (compress in .zip format; .rar, .7z or any other format is not acceptable)
-4. item Upload the .zip file on moodle.
+4. item Upload the .zip file on Moodle.

 For example, if your student id is 205xxx, create a directory named 2005xxx.
 Put only your
 source files (.c, .cpp, .java, .h, etc.) into 2005xxx.
 Compress 2005xxx into 2005xxx.zip and